 (::system/server system))

-alias which includes your development only code,
+Now that we have a :dev alias which includes your development only code,

 you need to make sure your editor uses that alias when you are developing.